ace2884/3-2-needs/iot.md

 - **Cost Efficiency:** Reduce capital expenditures by transitioning to an operational expenditure model with pay-as-you-go pricing.
 - **Maintenance:** Offload infrastructure maintenance and upgrades to the service provider, focusing internal resources on core business activities.
 - **Security:** Benefit from the robust security measures implemented by cloud service providers, though shared responsibility models require consumers to manage aspects of security.

-### Conclusion

-NIST’s SPI architecture outlines the foundational service models that form the backbone of cloud computing.
-Each model—SaaS, PaaS, and IaaS—offers distinct capabilities and levels of control, enabling organizations to choose the right combination of services to meet their specific needs and objectives.
-This architecture facilitates the flexible, scalable, and cost-effective deployment of applications and services, supporting a wide range of business and technical requirements.

 ## Explain various Cloud Providers.